top of page

 Obtaining a bid bond involves several straightforward steps:

-• Choose a Surety Provider: Research and select a reputable surety company experienced in construction bonds.
+• Select a Surety Provider: Choose a reputable bonding company experienced in construction bonds.

-• Prepare Documentation: Compile financial statements, tax returns, and project histories.
+• Prepare Documentation: Gather financial statements, tax returns, and relevant project histories.

-• Undergo Evaluation: The surety will assess your financial stability and project experience.
+• Undergo Surety Review: The surety assesses your financial capability and project experience.

-• Receive the Bond: Once approved, the bond is issued, allowing you to submit your bid confidently.
+• Receive the Bond: Upon approval, the bond form is issued, allowing you to submit a compliant bid.

-Building a relationship with a reliable surety provider can streamline future applications and improve your chances of approval.
+Building a strong relationship with your surety provider can streamline future bonding for construction jobs and improve your chances of approval.

 Who Needs a Bid Bond?